 - Cuisine: American

 This banana cake recipe is the best!
 It’s fluffy and moist, infused with banana flavor, and so easy to make.
 Topped with luscious cream cheese frosting, this banana cake will become your family’s favorite.
-Recipe yields one 9″ square cake; see final recipe note on how to double this recipe for a large 9×13″ cake.
+Recipe yields one 9″ square or round cake; see final recipe note on how to double this recipe for a large 9×13″ cake or layer cake.

 - ⅓ cup melted coconut oil or extra-virgin olive oil or high quality vegetable oil*